Please enter your name, email and zip code below to sign up!

 Here is what we are already doing in the greater Chicagoland area, northern Illinois and northwest Indiana:

-In accordance with city, state, and federal guidelines, our individual corps community centers are suspending all worship services and programs, such as after-school activities, open gym time, music lessons, and Bible studies -- with the exception of feeding and food pantries.
+In accordance with city, state, and federal guidelines, our individual corps community centers have suspended all worship services and programs, such as after-school activities, open gym time, music lessons, and Bible studies -- with the exception of feeding and food pantries.

 Our congregate senior and community meals that were occurring daily or weekly are now providing meals in to-go boxes or working with food delivery as necessary.